1986 Mozambican Tupolev Tu-134 crash: Soviet submission

 The USSR, the state of manufacture of the aircraft, was given a draft of the final report and a chance to review and submit comments in accordance with ICAO convention.
 In their remarks, the USSR reiterated their endorsement of the previously agreed upon factual information contained in the draft.
 However regarding the analysis, conclusions and recommendations that followed, the Soviets stated the basic task of the investigation should be to determine the reasons for the 37° turn, which "remained unsolved in the report", and that conclusions of the draft based on the crew's errors were "totally ungrounded".
 They ended their remarks with a full rejection of the draft, calling it "worthless", and instead offering their own analysis and conclusions.

 The Soviet delegation stated the theory that the crew had mistakenly selected the Matsapa VOR was contradicted by the known settings of the onboard navigation equipment and the timing of the turn.
 They said that the data recovered from the magnetic flight data recorder did not correspond to the path of an aircraft following the signal from the Matsapa VOR.
 The Soviet team submitted a technical report to support their belief the Matsapa VOR's signal was not strong enough at the point of the turn for the navigation equipment on board the aircraft to receive it effectively, and further that the aeroplane was below the coverage of the VOR, therefore the signal from the Matsapa VOR could not have been the cause of the deviation.

 According to the Soviets, the other navigational aids at Maputo were not strong enough to reach the aircraft and therefore were of no help to the flight crew.
 A LAM Airlines Boeing 737 flying at around the same time as the accident aircraft reported receiving the Maputo VOR signal unusually early, at a distance of about 190 nmi.
 The Soviets stated that this was actually the false decoy beacon that was working with a higher signal level that the actual Maputo VOR.

 The Soviets stated that there was an earlier ground proximity warning system (GPWS) alert about 4 1/2 minutes before impact which was triggered by the signal from the decoy VOR beacon, and this false alert was interpreted by the flight crew as a systems fault in the GPWS.
-Receipt by the flight crew of the visual landing clearance from the Maputo controller implied a permission to descend below 3000 ft according to ICAO procedures.
+Receipt by the flight crew of the visual landing clearance from the Maputo controller implied permission to descend below 3000 ft according to ICAO procedures.
 When the GPWS sounded shortly before impact the crew, doubting its reliability, disregarded it as false, and believing they were over the low terrain continued their descent.